razetime/ngn-k-tutorial/09-special-forms.md

 "Abc"
 ```

+This is useful when you don't want to use assignment to modify specific elements in an array.

 ### 4 Arguments (`@[x;y;z;u]`)

 Same as 3 argument amend, but `z` is dyadic, and `u` is the second argument provided to `z`.